rippedpiracy/docs/Consoles/Homebrew.md

 <h2>Guides</h2>

-[**ConsoleMods**](https://consolemods.org/) - Community driven Wiki dedicated for modding.
-However it doesn't include guides for latest gen Consoles.
+[**ConsoleMods**](https://consolemods.org/) - Community-driven Wiki dedicated for mMdding.
+However, it doesn't include guides for the latest Consoles.

 ### Nintendo

 [**Wii Guide**](https://wii.guide) - Guide made by the RiiConnect team to Homebrew the Wii.

-[**WiiU Guide**](https://wiiu.hacks.guide/) - Guide made by the RiiConnect team to Homebrew the Wii U.
+[**Wii U Guide**](https://wiiu.hacks.guide/) - Guide made by the RiiConnect team to Homebrew the Wii U.

 [**NH Switch Guide**](https://nh-server.github.io/switch-guide/) - A Nintendo Switch guide.
 You may consider checking out the [GBATemp thread](https://gbatemp.net/threads/the-ultimate-list-of-mods-to-enter-rcm.502145/) to see other alternatives to enter RCM without soldering, but it is recommended to buy an RCM Jig.

 [**Switch Homebrew Guide**](https://switch.homebrew.guide/) - Another Nintendo Switch Homebrew guide.
-This guide uses SDSetup, tool that is not recommended by some members, but other than that this guide is fine.
+This guide uses SDSetup, a tool which oversimplifies the process.

 ### Sony
 [**VitaDB**](https://vitadb.rinnegatamante.it/#/) - Place to download many Vita Games that were ported from other Consoles/PC to Vita.